 For ependymoma, chemotherapy is injected into a vein.
 When given this way, the drugs enter the bloodstream to reach cancer cells throughout the body.
-Chemotherapy drugs that can cross the blood-brain barrier and reach tumor cells in the brain are used.
-These include:
+Chemotherapy that may be used includes:

 - carboplatin

 - cisplatin

 - cyclophosphamide

 - etoposide

 - lomustine

 - vincristine

 Combinations of these drugs may be used.
 Other chemotherapy drugs not listed here may also be used.